JuicYuss/FacelessRecognition/README.md

 # Faceless Recognition
 Challenge from DataHack2019 on person recognition in low resolution images.

+Disclamer : This is not the last version of the projcect.

 ### Data

 The data set includes 500k+ samples.